 While Rikiel is Affably Evil and Ungalo is utterly unsympathetic, Donatello Versus fits well into this trope.
 He's an utter narcissist who is willing to kill children for the crime of getting in his way, but he was also arrested at 13 for a crime he didn't commit, and went to a prison where the guard frequently beat him, nearly causing him to die.
 Considering all the shit he went through, it's not too surprising that he turned out so rotten.

 Jotaro being a Disappeared Dad throughout Jolyne's life.
-While Jotaro's parenting skills nothing to brag about, fans take things up a notch by portraying him as being deliberately neglectful towards Jolyne even though it's made clear that all in all Jotaro deeply loves his daughter.
-(Admittedly, it is more common for Jotaro to be portrayed as being violently defensive of Jolyne.)
+While Jotaro's parenting skills are nothing to brag about, fans take things up a notch by portraying him as being deliberately neglectful towards Jolyne even though it's made clear that all in all Jotaro deeply loves his daughter (and that his neglect was out of a desire to protect her that definitely didn't go the way he wanted it to).
+That said, it is admittedly more common for Jotaro to be portrayed as being violently defensive of Jolyne.

 The famous scene of Pucci and DIO in bed together.
 The subtext is more ambiguous at most and while Pucci is indeed undyingly loyal to DIO, it's implied that he loves DIO in a more platonic way.
 Yet fans like to portray Pucci's sexuality as his defining if not only character trait.

-The Scrappy: While Stone Ocean often comes under fire for its lack of compelling minor villains, two are especially disliked by fans.
+The Scrappy: While Stone Ocean often comes under fire for its lack of compelling minor villains, some are especially disliked by fans.

 Song Association: All major characters naturally are associated with their musical reference, but Weather is frequently represented with Jamiroquai songs, due to resembling the band's mascot.